ASBESTOS TRAINING FREQUENTLY ASKED QUESTIONS

 I HEARD THAT THERE ARE SPECIAL CIRCUMSTANCES FOR ASBESTOS.
 WHAT EXACTLY ARE THEY?

-If you are being trained for the first time, you will need to bring your New York State Drivers License.
+If you are being trained for the first time, you must bring your New York State Drivers License.
 If you are being trained by Environmental Education Associates and you are not a resident of New York State, you will need to contact the New York State Department of Motor Vehicles to obtain a New York ID number.

 WHAT IF I JUST NEED AN ASBESTOS REFRESHER COURSE?

-If you have already received training, you’ll need to bring a copy of your 2832 (DOSH Form) along with a current government-issued picture identification card.
+If you have already received training, you must bring a copy of your 2832 (DOSH Form) along with a current government-issued picture identification card.

 WHAT IS THE NEW YORK STATE DEPARTMENT OF HEALTH ASBESTOS SAFETY TRAINING PROGRAM?